When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Abstract

 \section{Abstract}

-Artificial Intelligence (AI) benchmarks play a central role in measuring progress in model development and guiding deployment decisions.
-However, many benchmarks quickly become saturated, meaning that they can no longer differentiate between the best-performing models, diminishing their long-term value.
-In this study, we analyze benchmark saturation across 60 Large Language Model (LLM) benchmarks selected from technical reports by major model developers.
-To identify factors driving saturation, we characterize benchmarks along 14 properties spanning task design, data construction, and evaluation format.
-We test five hypotheses examining how each property contributes to saturation rates.
-Our analysis reveals that nearly half of the benchmarks exhibit saturation, with rates increasing as benchmarks age.
-Notably, hiding test data (\textit{i.e.,} public vs.\ private) shows no protective effect, while expert-curated benchmarks resist saturation better than crowdsourced ones.
-Our findings highlight which design choices extend benchmark longevity and inform strategies for more durable evaluation.\footnote{Data and code are available at \url{https://github.com/evaleval/benchmark-saturation}}
+Artificial intelligence benchmarks are an important mechanism to measure model progress and guide deployment decisions.
+However, benchmarks quickly ``saturate'', making it difficult to differentiate models and diminishing their long-term value.
+In this study, we define \textit{benchmark saturation} and analyze it across 60 language model benchmarks using 14 properties that relate to saturation.
+We find that nearly half of our benchmarks exhibit saturation, with rates increasing with age.
+Further, we find that resilience to saturation is impacted by expert-curation, not by public test data.
+Our results suggest that design choices can extend benchmark longevity and inform more durable evaluation approaches.\footnote{Data and code are available in the \href{https://github.com/evaleval/benchmark-saturation}{Github repository}.}